Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Keldysh notes (p.
 34) that 'already in his first year of study at the conservatory, on November 27, 1885, he played at a student evening'.
 It is not indicated from which book of the Well-Tempered Klavier the prelude was taken.
-Without supplying a precise date, he further notes that in 1886 Rachmaninoff performed Henselt's D major Etude.
-Potentially also attributable to 1886, Keldysh (p.
-28) notes a performance by Rachmaninoff of Bach's English Suite in A minor at the Conservatory in the presence of A. Rubinstein, highlighting an apparent inaccuracy of date in Bertensson and Leyda.
+Also attributable to 1886, Keldysh (p.
+28) and Val'kova (vol. 1, p.
+51) both note a performance by Rachmaninoff of Bach's English Suite in A minor at the Conservatory in the presence of A. Rubinstein, the latter highlighting an apparent inaccuracy of date in various historical sources.

 November 19 1886 (Julian calendar)